Capsule Wardrobe Planner: How to Build a Minimalist Wardrobe

 1. Have you worn this item at least a few times in the last year?

-Think about what you constantly grab for in your closet.
-What’s in your laundry basket.
 If you haven’t worn this item within the last year, you probably have something else in your closet that’s a substitute that you like better.

-2. Is this a neutral color?
+2. Is this a neutral colour?

-This is a personal preference, but I like to stick to neutrals (e.g. black, white, beige, navy), but still have some accent pieces.
+This is a personal preference, but I like to stick to neutrals (e.g. black, white, beige, navy) but still have some accent pieces.

-Neutrals go well together and with non-neutral colors so you get maximum use.
-I try to have at least 1 neutral piece in each category type.
+I try to have at least one neutral piece in each category type.

-If you don’t like neutrals, don’t feel like you have to use many of them.
 Build your list based on your personal style.

 3. Is this a fast fashion item?

-Fast fashion will quickly go out of style.
 It’s a good idea to try to stick with classic vs. trendy pieces.

-My capsule wardrobe mostly consists of style staples because they go with everything and I can get years of use out of them.
-Examples of style staples are a black dress, a pair of jeans, black trousers for work, a plain white t-shirt etc.
+My capsule wardrobe mainly consists of style staples because they go with everything, and I can get years of use out of them.

 4. Can this piece be worn in many situations?

-For example, can it be worn both in and out of the office?
 If your item can be worn in multiple situations, you’ll get more use out of it.

 5. Is this a repeat of something else in your capsule wardrobe?

-Second – mix up the cuts, colors, textures and patterns.
 For example, if you like jeans, in addition to your standard blue jeans, you could have capri jeans or maybe black jeans.
-Likewise – you want to have both long-sleeve and short-sleeve pieces.

 Ultimately, you want to give yourself more combination options.